News you can use

 Route 59 Access offers access to shoreline fishing on the DuPage River.
 State and District regulations apply.
 Learn more about fishing in the forest preserves.

 Route 59 Access features a canoe/kayak launch on the DuPage River.
 No launch pass is required.
-All persons in a canoe or kayak must wear a personal flotation device at all times.
 Learn more about canoeing/kayaking in the forest preserves.

 Permits are available for geocaching at Hammel Woods.
 Learn more about geocaching permits.